Disclose Your Novel Research Materials

 Research materials are simply defined as “materials that are necessary to perform research.”
 The types of materials that are considered research materials can vary, but generally include transgenic mice or other unique animal models, cell lines, antibodies, chemical substances or unique media, novel vectors or research hardware, among others.
-Whether a cell line has been sitting in a freezer for years, or if the monoclonal antibody line has just recently been made, laboratories at LSU Health Sciences Center have developed many resources that can be considered research materials.
+Whether a cell line has been sitting in a freezer for years, or if the monoclonal antibody line has just recently been made, laboratories at LSU Health New Orleans have developed many resources that can be considered research materials.

 Research materials are not only useful to the lab in which they are developed, but can also be very important for the advancement of research in outside laboratories.
 In fact, a major key to research and development success is the ability to quickly and efficiently obtain essential materials and resources.
-One of the best ways to make research materials readily available is working with industry partners to market and distribute such technologies.
+One of the best ways to make research materials readily available is working with industry partners to market and distribute such material.

 The commercialization process stands to benefit many parties, but offers a particularly unique solution to the labor-intensive nature of the material transfer process.
 In fact, commercialization of a research material may eliminate the need for the investigator to repeatedly participate in the MTA process altogether, as the requesting scientist can simply purchase the reagent from a commercial partner.
-Additionally, commercialization of a research material saves the LSUHSC investigator’s research funds, as they no longer need to spend resources to prepare, box, and ship samples.
-There are also financial incentives for the investigator that developed the research material, their department, and LSUHSC to commercialize a research material- revenue received from the commercialization of research materials will be treated the same as other licensing revenue.
+Additionally, commercialization of a research material saves the LSU Health investigator's research funds, as they no longer need to spend resources to prepare, box, and ship samples.
+There are also financial incentives for the investigator that developed the research material, their department, and LSU Health to commercialize a research material- revenue received from the commercialization of research materials will be treated the same as other licensing revenue.
 Notwithstanding these benefits, the general public ultimately stands to benefit the most from making research materials more widely available, as biomedical research will progress more efficiently and effectively, leading to better health and well-being for years to come.

 If your Research Material Disclosure Form is approved, we will request additional informatioin about your material.
 You may use the following forms for this purpose: